Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Multi-agent Learning Approach

 For the expected part of $u'_n(a_n,a_{-n})$, it can be written as:

-which can be further re-written in the following recursive form:
+which can be further re-written in the following recursive form \cite{Learning_book}:

-Based on the above recursive analysis, we propose a multi-agent learning algorithm for the channel access game with QoS provisioning.
+Based on the above recursive analysis, we propose a multi-agent learning algorithm, which is derived from the CODIPAS learning techniques \cite{Learning_book}.
 To begin with, we extend the formulated dynamic spectrum access game into a mixed strategy form.
-Formally, let $\mathbf{P}(i)=(\mathbf{p}_1(i),\ldots,\mathbf{p}_n(i))$ denotes the mixed strategy profile in slot $i$, where $\mathbf{p}_n(i)=({p}_{n1}(i),\ldots,{p}_{nM}(i))$ is the probability vector of player $n$ choosing the channels.
+Let $\mathbf{P}(i)=(\mathbf{p}_1(i),\ldots,\mathbf{p}_n(i))$ denotes the mixed strategy profile in slot $i$, where $\mathbf{p}_n(i)=({p}_{n1}(i),\ldots,{p}_{nM}(i))$ is the probability vector of player $n$ choosing the channels.
 The underlying idea of the proposed multi-agent learning algorithm is that each player chooses a channel, receives a random payoff, and then updates its channel selection in the next slot.
 Specifically, it can be summarized as follows: i) in the first slot, each player chooses the channels with equal probabilities, i.e., $\mathbf{p}_n(0)=(\frac{1}{M},\ldots,\frac{1}{M}), \forall n\in{\mathcal{N}}$, ii) at the end of slot $t$, player $n$ receives random payoff $r_n(t)$ and constructs estimation $Q_{nm}$ for the aggregate reward of choosing each channel, and iii) it updates its mixed strategy based on the estimations.
 Formally, the illustrative paradigm of the multi-agent learning algorithm for dynamic spectrum access with QoS provisioning is shown in Fig. \ref{fig:paradgim} and the procedure is formally described in Algorithm 1.

 The properties of the proposed multi-agent learning algorithm are characterized by the following theorems.
 First, using the method of ordinal differential equalization (ODE) approximation, the long-term behaviors of the probability matrix sequence $\mathbf{P}(i)$ and the estimation sequence $Q(i)$ are characterized.
 Secondly, the stable solutions of the approximated ODE are analyzed.